Paulette McDonagh: Early life

+Career

-She collaborated alongside her sisters Isabel and Phyllis to create and produce films.
-They were business partners, working together in the Australian film industry during the 1920s and 1930s.
-Paulette, was the youngest, and known to be the writer and director of their films while Phyllis acted as publisher and promoter, and Isabel was the star actress.
-Growing up in a bohemian and wealthy family, their home was a lavish back drop for most of their films, filled with antique furniture and rich colors.
+Paulette worked alongside her sisters Isabel and Phyllis to create and produce films through the 1920s and 1930s, and together they are considered "the first women to own and operate a film production company in Australia."

+Paulette was the youngest of the three and worked as writer and director, while Phyllis acted as publisher and promoter and Isabel starring as an actress.
+Growing up in a bohemian and wealthy family, their home was a lavish back drop for most of their films, filled with antique furniture and rich colours.

 Their first silent film, Those Who Love (1926), was funded privately by their family.
 Paulette took over the position of directing the screenplay when creative differences with P. J. Ramster broke out.
-The sisters' risk taking attempt at film making paid off when the publication, Everyone's, gave them a rave review, stating:
+The sisters' risk-taking attempt at film making paid off when the publication, Everyone's, gave them a rave review stating:

-The result is a dazzling triumph and which is said to be the best Australian film that has yet graced the screen.
+"The result is a dazzling triumph and which is said to be the best Australian film that has yet graced the screen.
 A Sydney girl whose histrionic ability is remarkable.
-Her splendid performance ranks with some of the best characterizations ever given to the screen by the world’s greatest stars.
+Her splendid performance ranks with some of the best characterizations ever given to the screen by the world’s greatest stars."

 In the wake of the financial success of Those Who Love, the McDonagh sisters followed up with further silent films including The Far Paradise (1928), and The Cheaters (1930).

 The Far Paradise was a box office hit and acclaimed for its fine art techniques that were influenced not just by Australian film, but also Hollywood melodrama and German expressionism.

 The melodramatic influences allowed for overacting on Isabel’s part while Phyllis and Paulette were able to create longer screen time for her to perform on her own.
 Isabel acted as a more interesting heroine than was common in most films of its time.
 Paulette the director had Isabel acting in different situations such as breaking and entering, cracking safes, and even in the arms of a lover.
 During this time period it was outside of the norm to show a woman on screen performing such roles, but this gave their silent films depth and a following of a greater and more appreciative crowd.

 Despite their small budget, the sisters, and especially Paulette, were able to create society melodramas involving romance, sacrifice, and parental opposition.